back to the MAIN INDEX

 In the late 1600s, a few notices that forbade to gather trash, carrying a threat of fines and corporal punishments for the offenders, had already appeared on the walls of some important churches, such as Sant'Agostino, San Carlo in via del Corso, San Teodoro, and others.

-This deterrent likely proved effective, because during the mid 1700s, similar bans in the shape of plaques began to appear also in the city streets, especially by the corners of rich buildings, where important families lived.
-The notice they carried forbade to gather litter in those places or, in more popular terms, to make a mondezzaro ("a dump").
-Who issued these bans was the President of the Streets, a high officer in charge for the city's decorum; he entrusted the Master of the Streets with the duty of making sure that the ban was complied with.
-BY ORDER OF THE HONOURABLE PRISIDENT
+This deterrent likely proved effective, because during the mid 1700s, similar bans were issued concerning also the city streets, in particular the corners of rich buildings, where important families lived; the population was given notice of such bans by means of plaques.
+The text they carried forbade to gather litter in those places or, in more popular terms, to make a mondezzaro ("a dump").
+Who issued these bans was the President of the Streets, a high officer (always a member of the clergy) in charge for the city's decorum; he entrusted the Master of the Streets with the duty of making sure that the ban was complied with.

 a scanty text, roughly edited,